MiczFlor/RPi-Jukebox-RFID/documentation/builders/webapp/playlists-livestreams-podcasts.md

 ## Podcasts

-Just like you add livestreams to the Phoniebox, you can also add indivdual Podcasts or entire Podcast feeds to the Phoniebox.
+Just like you add livestreams to the Phoniebox, you can also add individual Podcasts or entire Podcast feeds to the Phoniebox.

 You have 3 options to play Podcasts